 Presentations to adults, teens, and children in various

-community settings 703-324-5730; TTY 703-324-5706.
+community settings: 703-324-5730; TTY 703-324-5706

-How You Can Help:
+How You Can Help

 Become a volunteer!
 We have a large team of committed

 volunteers who co-lead survivors’ and offenders’ groups,

 take crisis calls, accompany survivors for forensic nurse

-examinations, help with education and outreach programs, and
+examinations, help with education and outreach programs,

-in volunteering, please contact our Volunteer
+interested in volunteering, please contact our Volunteer

 Coordinator at 703-324-9495; TTY 703-324-5706.

 Counseling and batterer intervention internships are

-available for Master’s-level students in counseling, psychology, and
+available for Master’s-level students in counseling,

-We welcome professionals and organizations that serve survivors
+We welcome professionals and organizations that serve

 For group or individual counseling,